iljarotar/synth/README.md

 ## Installation

-<small>Note: I have tested the synth only on a Fedora x86_64 machine.
-If you encounter any problems during installation or any unexpected behavior in runtime, please let me know.</small>
+Note: I have tested the synth only on a Fedora x86_64 machine.
+If you encounter any problems during installation or any unexpected behavior in runtime, please let me know.

 To run the synthesizer you will need to install [portaudio](http://portaudio.com/docs/v19-doxydocs/tutorial_start.html).
 On Fedora it is simply

 ```
 sudo dnf -y install portaudio
 ```

-To install the synthesizer you have two options.

 ### Install with Go